ejazhussain/blog/source/_posts/azure-blob-storage-using-node.md

 ---
 ## Azure blob storage operations using Node.js

-This article will provide how-to-guide to work with Azure Blog storage using Node.js
+This article will provide how-to-guide to work with Azure Blob storage using Node.js

 Currently Microsoft Azure Storage SDK.v2 is avaialble as stable version.
 SDK.v10 is still in preview and which has more features compare to SKD.v2.
 [Go to Storage SDK v10 for JavaScript (In preview)](https://github.com/Azure/azure-storage-js)
 In SDK.v2 you can find different operations for Blob, Queue , File,Table in callback style.
 See below.